gutnikov/dust-components/README.md

 ## Motivation ##

-This project might be interesting for those who decided to migrate to React but already has a codebase built with *Dust.js*.
-With dust-components it's possible to use pure *React* components as regular dust helpers.
+If you use *Dust.js* as your primary templating language and you have plans to migrate to *React* or at least to step closer to component-based approach, then this repo will probably be interesting for you.
+With *dust-components* it's possible to use pure *React* components in form of regular dust helpers.
-It means that you can rewrite your codebase bit-by-bit replacing existing markup with pure components.

 ## Quick example ##

 Lets go through some refactoring steps of an example template: